wilsonism/geo109/mapping-4/Part_1/M4_Part_1.md

 # Mapping 4: Introduction to QGIS: Part 1

 This exercise involves a mapping process commonly used by professional cartographers.
-As such, you’ll use with data in new ways—be patient!
+As such, you’ll use data in new ways—be patient!
 By engaging more deeply with data, you’ll start to understand the moving parts of making digital maps that are often hidden from their users.

-In particular, this assignment will introduce data preparation in Microsoft Excel, and visualization in QGIS, a free and open-source (FOSS) software.
+In particular, this assignment will introduce data preparation in Microsoft Excel and visualization in QGIS, a free and open-source software (FOSS).
 The 3-part assignment will be completed over the three recitation sections. **Before section** week 6, download QGIS to your computer.
 In section, you will import county geometry.
 Second, during week 6, you will download tabular data from FactFinder2 and use Excel to clean the data.

 ### This assignment will take three recitation sections to complete; therefore it is crucial that you attend each recitation and arrive on time.